DmytroGio/Vision-Compass/devlog.md

 - Redesign confirmation and editing windows to make them simpler and more concise

 ## 2025-08-21
-- Does not highlight the necessary Subgoal on the LCM
+- Does not highlight the necessary Subgoal on the LCM [done]
 - Redesign of pop-ups (confirmations, additions, edits) - more stylish minimalist design.
-Correct markup for tooltips and input text
+Correct markup for tooltips and input text [done]
-- Shading of the program window during pop-ups - currently everything turns light white.
+- Shading of the program window during pop-ups - currently everything turns light white. [done]
+- Fix hints in lines

 - Refine export correctly - file name, location.
 (Add a key so that we can import only our files)
 - Import with file specification